 - 1. Per the City Charter: - a.
 Absence from five consecutive regular meetings of the City Council, unless excused by Resolution of the City Council, shall operate to vacate the seat of the Mayor or Member so absent; and - b.
-City Council vacancies, other than the office of Mayor - i. shall be filled by special election called by the City Council as provided in the City Charter; unless - ii. such vacancy occurs within one year of the next general election that office would normally be filled.
-The City Clerk will be directed to perform Council determined procedures and necessary actions to accomplish the recruitment and appointment of candidates.
+Vacancy in the office of City Council or Mayor - shall be filled by special election called by the City Council as provided in the City Charter; unless - ii. such vacancy occurs within one year of the next general election at which that office would normally be filled in which case the vacancy shall be filled by appointment.
+The City Clerk will be directed to perform Council determined procedures and take the necessary actions to accomplish the recruitment and appointment of candidates as contained in Chapter 2.40 of the City Code.